lobneroO/NewWorldEngine/README.md

 * Supports cubemaps
 * Supports a skybox
 * Supports flipping TextureData and thus flipping a Texture at load time
+* Supports height maps for the terrain and colision detection as well as correct positioning of the entities according to the terrain height

 ### Changes and additions in version 0.2 ###
 * Update to JOGL 2.3.2 (not fully downards compatible)